ivica3730k/postgresql-db-versioning/README.md

 Make sure to install all pre-commit hooks using: `pre-commit install`

 In addition to sql formatter, pre-commit hooks enforce conventional commit messages.
 Make sure to follow the convention when writing commit messages.

+Other than that, standard pre-commit hooks are also installed to check for trailing whitespaces, etc.